 Funder: Administration for Community Living

-Summary: Supports research, development, and evaluation of AI-driven assistive and rehabilitation technologies to enhance independence and quality of life for people with disabilities.
+Summary: Supports advanced research, development, and evaluation of AI-driven assistive and rehabilitation technologies to improve independence and quality of life for people with disabilities.